 San Juan Chamula

-The high places of Chiapas, Tzotzil people with an autochthonous and religious tradition that blends with pagan practices and beliefs of pre-Cortesian origin, its church is world-famous, with a construction of the colonial era, which is lit by hundreds of candles and candles around it, it emits the smell of sedge a plant that covers the floor of the church, veils hung on the top and on the sides the saints made of wood that hang coloured necklaces are 54 major and minor images, when the procession begins it is given a tour to the minor saint and the major saint remains in the temple that is his patron saint San Juan Bautista.
+In the high places of Chiapas, Tzotzil people with an autochthonous and religious tradition that blends with pagan practices and beliefs of pre-Cortesian origin, its church is world-famous, with the construction of the colonial era, which is lit by hundreds of candles and candles around it, it emits the smell of sedge a plant that covers the floor of the church, veils hung on the top and on the sides the saints made of wood that hang colored necklaces are 54 major and minor images, when the procession begins it is given a tour to the minor saint and the major saint remains in the temple that is his patron saint San Juan Bautista.

 "The white candles mean health, the yellow ones for the money, green for harvests and work and black for the envies, the candles and the candles are the symbolic food of the saints, when we get sick we do not go to the doctor but we come to the church to heal us, because there are healers inside, "explains a Tzotzil boy named Raúl whose explanation is given to visitors for a fee at the will of the tourist.